Estate Planning, Probate and Trust Administration

 No one should go without an estate plan.
 Whether you are new to the process or have existing documents, our Oklahoma City estate planning attorneys can offer the strategic guidance you need to prepare for the future.
 Our team at The Schroeder Group can leverage tailored techniques that work to minimize taxes and court costs, facilitate efficient asset transfers, and meet your unique planning goals.

-Why Choose Our Oklahoma Estate Attorneys?
+Why Choose Our Oklahoma City Estate Planning Lawyers?

 We are seasoned problem solvers who can continue to help you make changes to your plan as your circumstances and priorities evolve.
 Our Oklahoma City estate planning lawyers also routinely assist individuals and corporate fiduciaries with matters of estate and trust administration.